Working at Serpentine

-To apply for a role please ensure you complete/submit:
+To apply for a role follow the link and submit your:

 - Covering letter

-If you are shortlisted, you’ll hear from us within a couple of weeks of the closing date, most likely by email.
+If you are shortlisted, you’ll hear from us within a couple of weeks of the closing date.
 You will be given full details as to the date, time, location and structure of the interview, and who you’ll be meeting on the day, so you know what to expect.

 Due to the volume of applicants we are unable to provide feedback at application stage.